 79 Pages Posted: 21 Feb 2016 Last revised: 19 Jul 2019

-In recent business cycle downturns, monetary policymakers worldwide have sought to stimulate their economies by conducting asset purchases.
-The U.S. Federal Reserve purchased both agency mortgage-backed securities (MBS) and Treasury (TSY) securities, which are generally thought to be comparable in credit quality and stimulative effects.
-This paper investigates the effect of such purchases on mortgage lending, commercial lending, and firm investment using micro-level data.
-We find that MBS and TSY purchases have asymmetric effects.
-In response to MBS purchases, banks that are active in the MBS market increase their mortgage origination market share, compared to other banks.
-At the same time, these banks reduce commercial lending.
-As a result, firms that borrow from these banks decrease investment.
-The effect of TSY purchases is either positive, as expected, or insignificant in most cases.
-Our results suggest different effects depending on the type of asset purchased, that MBS purchases cause distortionary effects across banks and firms, and that TSY purchases did not cause a large positive stimulus to the economy through the bank lending channel.
+The U.S. Federal Reserve purchased both agency mortgage-backed securities (MBS) and Treasury securities to conduct quantitative easing (QE).
+Using micro-level data, we find that banks benefiting from MBS purchases increase mortgage origination, compared to other banks.
+At the same time, these banks reduce commercial lending and firms that borrow from these banks decrease investment.
+The effect of Treasury purchases is different: either positive or insignificant in most cases.
+Our results suggest that MBS purchases caused unintended real effects and that Treasury purchases did not cause a large positive stimulus to the economy through the bank lending channel.

 Keywords: Bank Lending, Quantitative Easing, Mortgage-Backed Securities

 JEL Classification: G21, G31, G32, E52, E58